SCHOOLS

 PROGRAMME

-Almost 3000 children and young people across Alton and surrounding villages will take part in free creative workshops this summer thanks to Alton Arts Festival and our generous supporters!
+In our inaugural year, more than 3000 children and young people across Alton and surrounding villages took part in free creative workshops thanks to Alton Arts Festival and our generous supporters!

-Our ambitious and inclusive Schools’ Programme will reach a total of 16 schools, including 13 primary schools, two secondary schools, and Treloar’s, a special school and college for disabled children and young people.
+Our ambitious and inclusive Schools’ Programme reached a total of 18 schools, including 15 primary schools, two secondary schools, and Treloar’s, a special school and college for disabled children and young people.

-The programme covers music, theatre, poetry and spoken word, art, photography, silversmithing and gardening, and has an emphasis on wellbeing and mental health.
-With funding from local sponsors and East Hampshire District Council (EHDC) Councillor Grants, the whole programme will be delivered at no cost to schools or pupils.
+The programme covered music, theatre, poetry and spoken word, art, photography, silversmithing and gardening, with an emphasis on wellbeing and mental health.
+With funding from local sponsors and East Hampshire District Council (EHDC) Councillor Grants, the whole programme was delivered at no cost to schools or pupils.

 A core tenet of the Alton Arts Festival is that everyone deserves access to the arts, and this is especially true for children.
 The arts are fundamental to expanding children’s experiences, building empathy and confidence, and increasing wellbeing.
-We wanted to make sure that no child misses out on what the Alton Arts Festival has to offer, and we’re so thrilled to be able to offer such a comprehensive programme, thanks to the support of our sponsors.”
+We wanted to make sure that no child misses out on what the Alton Arts Festival has to offer, and we were so thrilled to be able to offer such a comprehensive programme in our first year, thanks to the support of our sponsors.”

 Sara Wood, Schools' Programme Lead, Alton Arts Festival